quantumjim/Quantum-information-course-Basel/README.md

 * Lecture 11: Based on [Quantum Procedural Generation](https://nbviewer.jupyter.org/github/quantumjim/blog/blob/master/Quantum_Procedural_Generation/1_Introduction.ipynb) and [A quantum procedure for map generation](https://github.com/quantumjim/Q_Avrai/blob/master/papers/CoG/main.pdf).

+* Lecture 12: Based on [Hybrid quantum-classical Neural Networks with PyTorch and Qiskit](https://qiskit.org/textbook/ch-machine-learning/machine-learning-qiskit-pytorch.html), which is explained in [this video](https://www.youtube.com/watch?v=bwybWz2IaR4).

 ## Exercises

 Some exercises will be in the form of Jupyter notebooks.
 These can be run locally by installing [Python 3](https://www.python.org/downloads/), [Jupyter](https://jupyter.org/) and [Qiskit](https://qiskit.org/).
 They can also be run online without any installation using the [IBM Quantum Experience](https://quantum-computing.ibm.com/jupyter/).
 For this, just use the 'import' function.